ysunaw/voice-questionnaire/README.md

 ## UI

 Below is the Figma prototype link: https://www.figma.com/proto/muG4NGDatAY6zFcb1fAXEf/voice-qualtrics?page-id=220%3A173&node-id=323%3A69&viewport=-292%2C-1018%2C0.4422054886817932&scaling=min-zoom
-The figma is a demonstration of what the final product will look like. we are still in the development of this platform and the actual front-end is the interim version.
-While it is still under development, the front-end facilitates the editing and sending of questionnaire title and one multiple choice question.
+The figma is a demonstration of what the final product will look like.
+While it is still under development, the current UI facilitates the editing and sending of questionnaire title and one multiple choice question.

 The UI of the voice qualtrics platform is built using React and Bootstrap.